Hidenseek99/JobManagementPortal/README.md

-This readme is still a work in progress readme.
+This readme should be treated as "WORK IN PROGRESS"

 Up until now, we have made a Job Application Management System: